If I haven’t already said this to you yet, Happy New Year!

 #18.
 Make other bloggers your friends, not your competition.

-In my humble opinion, trying to compete with other bloggers is truly a waste of valuable time.
+In my humble opinion, trying to compete with other bloggers is truly a waste of your valuable time.

 The rewards are much greater trust me.